kelsey-sorrels/roguelike-tutorial-2018/lessons/week01.md

 examples](https://github.com/Lokathor/dwarf-term-rs/tree/master/examples).
 Oh,
 look, there are.
 The wonders of doing a tutorial with a lib that you wrote yourself at the last minute.
 Let's just copy that _entire thing_ into our project.
-We'll save it in `src/bin/` as `kasidan.rs` (just a random name for the game), and then `cargo` will automatically know to build that file into `kasidan.exe` just based on the file's location.
+We'll save it in `src/bin/` as `kasidin.rs`.
+Kasidin is just a random name for the game, it could be any file name really.
+Once it's in the `src/bin/` directory, `cargo` will automatically know to build that file into a binary just based on the file's location.
 So, let's type `cargo run` and give it a go.

 ```
 D:\dev\roguelike-tutorial-2018>cargo run